Emergency backup generator installation: Essential steps for home preparedness

 After installing an emergency backup generator, we must address key matters.
 These include insurance, warranties, maintenance, and safety practices.

-Insurance and Warranty
+Insurance and warranty

 Check your homeowner's insurance policy after installing a generator, as many policies don't cover damage from generator malfunctions.
 Therefore, you may need to add extra coverage.
 General liability insurance is also essential, as it protects you if someone gets hurt by your generator.
 For DIY installs, you need special insurance.